3 Best Places to Visit in Thailand for First-time Travelers

 When paying visits to temples, especially at the Grand Palace, make sure you are appropriately dressed.
 That’s because they won’t allow entry to visitors wearing revealing clothes.
 I made a blunder by wearing my ripped jeans.
 Fortunately, there was a stall outside the Grand Palace gate selling clothes.

-I had to turn it into a long skirt for me to be able to enter.
+To satisfy them I turned it into a long skirt to be able to enter.
 Since these temples are the Thais places of worship, be mindful and respectful of their religious practices and traditions.

-During my stay, I also enjoyed Bangkok’s bustling night markets filled with many and affordable merchandise from clothes, home decors, electronic gadgets, and beauty products.
-Night markets are also teeming with food vendors selling a variety of food items from fresh tropical fruits, fruit juices, mango sticky rice, street crepes, and the famous pad thai.
+During my stay, I also enjoyed Bangkok’s bustling night markets.
+They are filled with many and affordable merchandise.
+You’ll find clothes, home decors, electronic gadgets, and beauty products.
+Night markets are also teeming with food vendors selling a variety of food items.
+You can buy fresh tropical fruits, fruit juices, mango sticky rice, street crepes, and the famous pad thai.

 To complete my Bangkok experience, I took an adrenaline-filled Tuktuk ride.
-I had dinner at one of the tallest buildings in Thailand, overlooking Bangkok’s glimmering city and an aerial view of the often-photographed highway interchange.
+I had dinner at one of the tallest buildings in Thailand.
+It was overlooking Bangkok’s glimmering city.
+It also had an aerial view of the often-photographed highway interchange.

 When walking in Bangkok’s streets and mingling with its people, one can immediately sense the welcoming hospitality of the Thais.
 Although most of them do not speak English fluently, when you ask them for directions or when you ask them something, they will go the extra mile to accommodate and help you.